-The decision is returned to the Admissions and Access Service, together with the names of the selectors involved in the decision-making process.
+Decisions for the majority of postgraduate taught courses are made centrally by Admissions Officers in the Admissions and Access Service.
+However, where decisions are processed by Schools the decision is returned to the Admissions and Access Service, together with the names of the selectors involved in the decision-making process.
 An application is deemed to be complete when sufficient information has been received in order to make a decision.